OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 Shows latest news from https://www.coingecko.com/en/news

 * -t/--top - number of news to display.
-One page of news constains 25 news, so to get 250 news script needs to scrape 10 pages (it can take some time).
+One page of news contains 25 news, so to get 250 news script needs to scrape 10 pages (it can take some time).
 Default 100.
 E.g `news --top 150`

 ![image](https://user-images.githubusercontent.com/275820/123539958-a0294180-d73c-11eb-9e8d-82b9de3402a5.png)